St Trinian's School

 St Trinian's is a British gag cartoon comic strip series, created and drawn by Ronald Searle from 1946 until 1952.
 The cartoons all centre on a boarding school for girls, where the teachers are sadists and the girls are juvenile delinquents.
-The series was Searle's most famous work and inspired a popular series of comedy films.
+This black comedy series was Searle's most famous work and inspired a popular series of comedy films.

 Concept

 Searle published his first St Trinian's School cartoon in 1941 in the magazine Lilliput.
-Shortly afterward he entered the military during World War II.
-He was captured at Singapore and spent the rest of the war as a prisoner of the Japanese.
+He was captured at Singapore in 1942 and spent the rest of the Second World War as a prisoner of the Japanese.
 After the war, in 1946 Searle started making new cartoons about the girls, but the content was much darker compared to the earlier years.

 The school is the antithesis of the type of posh girls' boarding school depicted by Enid Blyton or Angela Brazil; its female pupils are bad and often well armed, and mayhem is rife.
 The schoolmistresses are also disreputable.
 Cartoons often showed dead bodies of girls who had been murdered with pitchforks or succumbed to violent team sports, sometimes with vultures circling; girls drank, gambled and smoked.
 It is reputed that the gymslip style of dress worn by the girls was closely modelled on the school uniform of James Allen's Girls' School (JAGS) in Dulwich, which Searle's daughter Kate attended.

 In the 1950s, films were developed that were based on the cartoon series.
 These comedies implied that the girls at the school were the daughters of dubious characters, such as gangsters, crooks, and shady bookmakers.
 The institution is often referred to as a "female borstal", as if it were a reform school.